 11. Prom Makeup for Grey Eyes

 Smokey silver makeup is super flattering for grey eyes.
-This eye colour is striking on its own, but when paired with the right shadows, it can look even better.
+This eye color is striking on its own, but when paired with the right shadows, it can look even better.
 Metallics bring out the lighter, icy hues in grey eyes, while black and dark grey offer a stunning contrast effect.
-Add lots of eyeliner and two coats of mascara to emphasise your peepers.
+Add lots of eyeliner and two coats of mascara to emphasize your peepers.
 As with most bold and dark eyeshadow looks, it’s best to keep the rest of your makeup neutral, so it doesn’t distract from the main event!

 12. Prom Makeup for Black Dress

 A black dress is an old-school, failsafe prom choice – so why not choose makeup to match?
 A dark outfit calls for a dramatic, femme fatale look.
 The classic option is a razor-sharp black winged eyeliner to give your eyes a feline edge.
 It works best on those who have almond-shaped eyes naturally, but you can create the same effect by changing up the angle of the point.
 Groomed brows are a must, while a deep burgundy or dark berry lipstick is the elegant finishing touch.

 If you’re looking for a reason to go all out with your makeup, why not choose prom?
 Co-ordinate your blue dress with blue accessories and even blue makeup!
 Oceanic eyeshadow is a catwalk staple at Fashion Weeks around the world – and it’s not hard to see why.
 It is a dramatic, scene-stealing color that commands attention.
 Keep it intense with a matte shade – adding a little complimentary brown in the crease to give your eyes dimension – and black winged eyeliner.
 If you’re going all out, add a matte liquid lipstick in a pinky-brown hue and an ultra shimmery highlighter.